huntdatacenter/docs/docs/working-in-your-lab/community.md

 ### #community-rstudio

-Cafe table for R and Rstudio dialogues.
+Café table for R and Rstudio dialogues.

 ### #community-stata

-Cafe table for R and Stata dialogues.
+Café table for R and Stata dialogues.